Genevieve explodes into major hurricane near Mexico's Pacific coast

 Genevieve was born first as Tropical Depression 12-E when it emerged in the warm waters just off the coast of El Salvador and Nicaragua Sunday morning.
 As a result of the favorable conditions in the area, Genevieve had strengthened to hurricane status just one day later.

-"The center of Genevieve is forecast to move near but southwest of the southern portion of the Baja California peninsula on Wednesday night and Thursday," the update said.
+"The center of Genevieve is forecast to move near but southwest of the southern portion of the Baja California peninsula tonight and Thursday, and move away from the peninsula on Friday," the update said.

 The storm though downgraded to a Category 3 hurricane is expected to hold its intensity or even strengthen slightly through Wednesday but will steadily weaken after that.